jj09/voiceCmdr/README.md

 Then open localhost:8080 in your browser and navigate to examples directory.

 (*) Voice recognition works only through http protocol.
-That's why you have to serve static files through the server instead just open them in the browser.
+That's why you have to serve static files through the server instead of just opening them in the browser.

 (**) Pages hosted on HTTPS do not need to ask repeatedly for permission, whereas HTTP hosted pages do.